blackedout01/glfw-vk-template/README.md

 ## glfw-vk-template
 A GLFW Vulkan template project that is intended to help you in quickly setting up new vulkan projects.
 No complicated build steps neccessary.
 Just you and two shell scripts.
+<br/>Note: The usage of the Vulkan Memory Allocator library is optional.
+It makes memory allocations a lot easier but if you don't need it, just remove it as a submodule (and the directory).
+The build scripts only compile it if there is a directory `VulkanMemoryAllocator` (buildlibs) and only add it if there is a file `bin/vma.a` or `bin/vma.lib` (build).

 ## License
 Build scripts, shader code and `main.c` are public domain.
 The other files are zlib licensed (because you should really be writing them yourself and also there are probably errors in mine).
 You can use the VS Code files as you wish too (not even sure what most of the stuff in there means).